 - 6.1 Staff must maintain the highest standards of honesty and integrity in their work.
 This includes the handling and claiming of money and the use of school property and facilities. - 6.2 All staff must comply with the Bribery Act 2010.
 A person may be guilty of an offence of bribery under this act if they offer, promise or give financial advantage or other advantage to someone; or if they request, agree or accept, or receive a bribe from another person.
 If you believe that a person has failed to comply with the Bribery Act, you should follow the Whistleblowing procedure for schools, which incorporates our duty under the Public Disclosure Act. - 6.3 Gifts from suppliers or associates of the school must be declared to the Headteacher or to the Chair of Governors if the Headteacher is the recipient, with the exception of "one off" token gifts from students or parents. - 6.4 Adults need to be aware that the giving of gifts can be misinterpreted by others as a gesture either to bribe or "groom" a young person.
-(Working together to safeguard children 2014).
+(Working together to safeguard children 2018).
 If gifts are given this should be done openly and not based on favouritism.
-Personal gifts from individual members of staff to students are inappropriate and could be misinterpreted. - 6.5 Methods of selection and exclusion of pupils for school teams, productions, trips etc must always be subject to clear, agreed criteria. - 6.6 The deliberate falsification of documents is not acceptable.
-Where an employee falsifies records or other documents, including those held electronically, this will be regarded as a serious disciplinary matter and potentially a criminal offence.
+Personal gifts from individual members of staff to students are inappropriate and could be misinterpreted. - 6.5 Methods of selection and exclusion of pupils for school teams, productions, trips etc must always be subject to clear, agreed criteria.

-- 6.7 All school employees must comply with the school's and local authority's Financial Regulations.
+- 6.6 The deliberate falsification of documents is not acceptable.
+Where an employee falsifies records or other documents, including those held electronically, this will be regarded as a serious disciplinary matter and potentially a criminal offence. - 6.7 All school employees must comply with the school's and local authority's Financial Regulations.
 Employees should familiarise themselves with the regulations but some of the principal employee requirements are summarised below. - 6.8 Staff will not use illegal drugs or alcohol during working hours, this is unacceptable and may lead to disciplinary action.
 All employees are expected to attend work without being under the influence of alcohol or illegal drugs and without their performance being adversely impacted by the consumption of alcohol or illegal drugs. - 6.9 If alcohol or drug usage impacts on an employee's working life, the school has the right to discuss the matter with the employee and take appropriate action, having considered factors such as the school or local authority's reputation and public confidence.
 This may also lead to disciplinary action.
-Safe storage of staff personal medication is advised to avoid any access by Young people - 6.10 School equipment and systems (e.g. phone, email and computers) are available only for school-related activities and should not be used for the fulfilment of another job or for personal use.
+Safe storage of staff personal medication is advised to avoid any access by young people - 6.10 School equipment and systems (e.g. phone, email and computers) are available only for school-related activities and should not be used for the fulfilment of another job or for personal use.
 This is unless authorised by the Headteacher. - 6.11 Employees must not use their own personal equipment such as mobile phones or cameras to make recordings of pupils, parents or other employees.
-School equipment is available on request from the Senior ICT Technician where school related, appropriate recordings need to be made. - 6.12 Use of personal computers for sensitive school information should not be advised If transporting data linked to CYP on USB etc these must be secure and encrypted.
+School equipment is available on request from the Senior ICT Technician where school related, appropriate recordings need to be made. - 6.12 Use of personal computers for sensitive school information should not be advised.
+Transporting data linked to children and young people on USB must be avoided.
+All procedures must be secure, encrypted and follow our online safety procedures.
+Any data breach must be reported to SLT immediately.